madfam-io/plinto/apps/docs/content/guides/authentication/passwords.md

 }

-// Check if password is expired const status = await plinto.auth.checkPasswordStatus(userId) if (status.expired) {
+// Check if password is expired const status = await janua.auth.checkPasswordStatus(userId) if (status.expired) {
   // Redirect to password change
 }